bpilab/ceiflab.github.io/user/sc10015_pubs.md

 * Slavchov, R.I., Salamanca, M., Russo, D., Salama, I., Mosbach, S., Clarke, S.M., Kraft, M., Lapkin, A.A., and Filip, S.V.
 [The role of NO2 and NO in the mechanism of hydrocarbon degradation leading to carbonaceous deposits in engines](http://dx.doi.org/10.1016/j.fuel.2020.117218) Fuel 2020

 * Davidson, J.A., Jenkins, S.J., Gorrec, F., and Clarke, S.M.
-[C–H … N hydrogen bonding in an overlayer of s-triazine physisorbed on a graphite surface](http://dx.doi.org/10.1080/00268976.2019.1706777) Molecular Physics: An International Journal at the Interface Between Chemistry and Physics 2019
+[C–H…N hydrogen bonding in an overlayer of s-triazine physisorbed on a graphite surface](http://dx.doi.org/10.1080/00268976.2019.1706777) Molecular Physics: An International Journal at the Interface Between Chemistry and Physics 2020

 * Tsagkaropoulou, G., Allen, F.J., Clarke, S.M., and Camp, P.J.
 [Self-assembly and adsorption of cetyltrimethylammonium bromide and didodecyldimethylammonium bromide surfactants at the mica–water interface](http://dx.doi.org/10.1039/c9sm01464k) Soft Matter 2019